tsimeonov/Computer-Science/Meta Fron-End Developer Certificate/06_Advanced Reack.md

 <h5>What are Keys in React?</h5>

-- Use keys to identify and distinguish between list of elements
+- Use keys to identify and distinguish between list of elements When computing a change, React applies it's stiffening algorithm to calculate the minumum number of changes that are necessary to perform an update in your tree of components.
+  Keys are indentifiers taht identify changes, added or removed list items
 - Determine the appropriate key
 - Understand the implications of using keys incorrectly